umbraco/UmbracoDocs/umbraco-workflow/getting-started.md

 Umbraco Workflow adds two Dashboards to your Umbraco project:

 - **User Dashboard** - This Workflow Dashboard is added in the **Content** section.
-It displays the tasks requiring approval from the user, current user’s submissions, and stale content.
+It displays the tasks requiring approval from the user, current user’s submissions, and stale content (content that needs to be reviewed).

   ![Workflow Dashboard in the Content Section](images/WorkflowDashboard_ContentSection.png)